Evaluating Multilingual Long-Context Models for Retrieval and Reasoning: Multilingual Needles in a Haystack for Retrieval and Reasoning Evaluation

 \subsection{Languages and Models}

 \textbf{Languages} \quad We selected five languages to study: English, Vietnamese, Indonesian, Swahili, and Somali.
 These languages span different resource levels from high to extremely low\footnote{The linguistic diversity taxonomy \citep{joshi-etal-2020-state} is used to identify the resource levels.} allowing us to gain insight into how language resource levels affect models' ability to work over long context windows.

-To deliberately control for script-related variables, we chose languages that use the Latin script for three reasons: models perform significantly better on Latin-script languages than non-Latin languages \citep{chau2021specializing,bang2023multitask}, the fragmentation rate of Latin script is lower than other scripts allowing Latin-script languages to be represented with substantially fewer tokens as compared to languages in other scripts \citep{acs,ahiaetal2023languages} -- a disparity that becomes even more pronounced over long contexts, and the fragmentation rate of Latin-script languages remains comparable which is helpful when considering long input texts.
+Furthermore, we deliberately control for script-related variables as they have been shown to have a considerable impact on the performance of a model \cite{bagheri-nezhad-agrawal-2024-drives}.
+We study languages that use the Latin script for three reasons: models perform significantly better on Latin-script languages than non-Latin languages \citep{chau2021specializing,bang2023multitask}, the fragmentation rate of Latin script is lower than other scripts allowing Latin-script languages to be represented with substantially fewer tokens as compared to languages in other scripts \citep{acs,ahiaetal2023languages} -- a disparity that becomes even more pronounced over long contexts, and, lastly, the fragmentation rate of Latin-script languages remains comparable which is helpful when considering considerably long input texts.
 Our selection of languages, shown in Table \ref{tab:language_resources}, has the added benefit of including less-studied languages and language families\footnote{Language families were obtained from Ethnologue: Languages of the World, available at \url{https://www.ethnologue.com/}.}, providing a more comprehensive view of the latest generation of multilingual capabilities of long-context LLMs.

 \textbf{Models} \quad We consider four proprietary and two open-source long-context LLMs.

 \begin{itemize} \item \textbf{GPT-4} is a proprietary multilingual LLM from OpenAI \citep{achiam2023gpt} that has been shown to perform a wide range of tasks.
 We used the \emph{gpt-4-0125-preview} version, which is the latest one at the time of our experiments.
 It has a context window of {128K} tokens and was trained with the data until Dec 2023.
 We also study the recently introduced {\bf GPT-4o} model.